The Hank Williams Trail

 Stroll the streets of Greenville where his mentor "Tee Tot" lived and visit downtown Andalusia, where Hank married Audrey Sheppard in 1944.
 Some 55 miles north of Georgiana on "The Lost Highway", the Hank Williams Museum is the perfect place to begin a tour of many Montgomery landmarks.
 View the powder-blue Cadillac inside.
 Enjoy Hank's favourite meal of a chilli dog and bottled Coca-Cola at Chris' Hot Dogs, open since 1917.
-Take in some of the nightlife at Nobles, where Hank Williams gave his last public performance.
 Walk to the site of his funeral and photograph the life-size Hanks Williams Statue that Hank Williams, Jr. donated.
 Visit the graves of Hank and Audrey at the Oakwood Cemetery Annex.
 Pilgrims gather each New Year's on the anniversary of his death in 1953.

 Less than an hour north of Montgomery, arrange to stay in the Hank Williams Cabin, where he wrote "Kaw-liga" and "Your Cheatin' Heart".
 You can also spend the night at Birmingham's historic Redmont Hotel where Hank began his final journey.

 Birmingham, Alabama - Hank Williams spent the night at the Redmont Hotel before leaving for the New Year's Day show in Canton, Ohio.